uidev547/uvCharts/readme.md

 - Line Chart

+- Waterfall Chart

 All charts can be shown either in horizontal or vertical orientation.

+To learn more about uvCharts and how to use it, read the [wiki](http://www.github.com/hashd/uv/wiki/uvCharts) page.

 #### Features
 - Easy to learn and use